python/cpython/Doc/library/stdtypes.rst

 .. method:: str.index(sub[, start[, end]])

-   Like :meth:`find`, but raise :exc:`ValueError` when the substring is not found.
+   Like :meth:`~str.find`, but raise :exc:`ValueError` when the substring is not found.

 .. method:: str.isalnum()